 How much is the Benefit-in-Kind company-car tax on an electric car?

-At the moment in the UK, fully electric cars are fully exempt from road tax – otherwise referred to as Vehicle Excise Duty (VED) – as well as being exempt from the London Congestion Charge until 2025.
-But for the 2021/22 financial year (which began on 6 April 2021), the company-car tax (also known as Benefit-in-Kind, or BiK) rate for all zero-emissions vehicles rose to 1%, having previously been zero.
+Right now in the UK, fully electric cars are zero-rated for road tax – otherwise referred to as Vehicle Excise Duty (VED) – as well as being exempt from the London Congestion Charge until 2025.
+However, during the 2021/22 financial year (which began on 6 April 2021), the company-car tax (also known as Benefit-in-Kind, or BiK) rate for all zero-emissions vehicles rose to 1%, having previously been zero.

-For the 2022/23 financial year, beginning in April 2022, the BiK rate will rise to just 2% – and stay there for the following three financial years (up to April 2024) so there are still huge savings to be made compared to running a petrol or diesel-engined car, which can incur BiK rates up to 37% based on their emissions.
+For the 2022/23 financial year, beginning on 6 April 2022, the BiK rate will rise to just 2% – and stay there for the following three financial years (up to April 2024) so there are still huge savings to be made compared to running petrol or diesel-engined cars, which can incur BiK rates up to 37% based on their emissions.

 Introduced in 2002, company-car tax applies to cars bought by employers for their employees' private use.
 It was brought in to encourage both businesses and workers to choose low-emission vehicles, primarily by linking tax payments to CO2 emissions.
 There are around a million company cars on UK roads, generating almost £2.5 billion in revenue for the Treasury every year.

 Before going further, it’s important to point out that employees get to choose their company car from a list provided by their company.
 How much tax the company and the employee each pay depends on the vehicle’s value, its CO2 emissions and the income-tax bracket of the employee.